My Approach

 Most misalignment isn’t conflict.
 It’s unseen assumptions.

-Clarifying what’s real—and what’s assumed—is what makes alignment possible.
+Clarifying what’s real and assumed makes alignment possible.

 • Define